ycpcs/cs201-spring2021/assign/index.md

 This page links to homework assignments.

-Assignments are due by 11:59 PM on the due date, although I will **NOT** assess a late penalty if you submit your final version by 7:00 AM the following morning.
+Assignments are due by 11:59 PM on the due date, although I will **NOT** assess a late penalty if you submit your final version by 7:00 AM the following morning. **All assignment submissions MUST be done using the Eclipse SimpleMarmosetUploader plugin** (see [Resources](../resources/index.html) for installation instructions).

 > Assignment | File | Due